N. Korea may fire big missile to put spy satellite in space

 Kwon Yong Soo, a former professor at Korea National Defense University in South Korea, said the estimated thrust of the Hwasong-17 suggests it is powerful enough to place multiple reconnaissance satellites into orbit in a single launch.
 He said North Korea would also want to test the missile’s engine parts.

 Kwon said the liquid-fueled Hwasong-17 may be too big and lack mobility given North Korea’s poor road conditions.
-He said its launch could be a show of force.
-But Kwon said a spy satellite could sharply increase North Korea’s capability to monitor the movements of U.S. aircraft carriers and other strategic assets.
+He said the launch could be a show of force, but that a spy satellite could sharply increase the North's capability to monitor the movements of U.S. aircraft carriers and other strategic assets.

 “If you want to use long-range strikes on moving targets like aircraft carriers, you need to receive data on their movement from satellites,” Kwon said.
 “If North Korea puts a spy satellite (in space), that will be an epoch-making development.”